berlinplan/berlinplan.github.io/readme.md

 <sub> Imagine there were no economic differences between living and working in a 3rd-world  & an industrial country, would anyone be a refugee anymore? </sub>

 a Migrant,who leave his country Against social  & Religious Principal, to endorse a more Psychopathic System which perpetuates inequality, is fully psychopathegriert.

+## is psychopathegration borned or a learned behavior?

+> <sub> Psychopaths are born while sociopaths are created by life experiences.
+Sociopaths have learned their behavior and are capable of feeling emotions but usually don’t control them.
+Psychopaths, on the other hand, suffer from a genetic effect (50,51) </sub>

+#### Can sociopaths from all around the world be caught by psychopathic systems?

+The UK’s Indian, Pakistani, and Asian population surprised London by voting pro-Brexit.

+> euroscepticism within the British South Asian population was stronger than previously anticipated.(197)

 #### Why do migrants reject the traditions of people in a psychopathic system?